HIV data leak: Brochez ran education-related businesses in Hong Kong, could have committed fraud there

 HONG KONG - Mikhy Farrera Brochez, an American wanted in Singapore for leaking online personal information of 14,200 individuals with HIV, could have committed fraud in Hong Kong, according to Hong Kong media.

-The South China Morning Post (SCMP) reported that Brochez ran education-related businesses in Hong Kong, charging as much as HK$8,000 (S$1,379) for each assessment of a child with special needs.
+The South China Morning Post (SCMP) reported that Brochez ran education-related businesses in Hong Kong, charging as much as HK$8,000 (S$1,380) for each assessment of a child with special needs.

 The 34-year-old, who faked his certificates and credentials and lied about being a qualified child psychologist to land teaching jobs in Singapore, was named executive director at a Hong Kong establishment called Guia Education as seen on its website.